 6) Date of the most recent program review.
 (Your latest comprehensive departmental self-study and external review.)

 Direct and indirect assessments were carried out in May 2018.
-Data from the indirect assessment is not yet available.
 The most recent external review of the Core came as part of the general external review of the History Department in 2011-12.